Weak-lensing Mass Reconstruction of Galaxy Clusters with a Convolutional Neural Network -- II: Application to Next-Generation Wide-Field Surveys: Method

 \subsection{Generation of the Training Data}

 We follow the procedure outlined in H21 for generating the training data.
 We use the publicly available convergence map from the MassiveNuS cosmological simulation \citep{2018JCAP...03..049L}\footnote{\url{http://columbialensing.org}}.
 From the convergence map datasets at five different source redshifts ($z=0.5, 1.0, 1.5, 2.0, ~\rm and ~ 2.5$), we select the dataset created for the source plane at $z=2.5$.
 Note that this $z=2.5$ source redshift of the convergence map is different from the source redshift that we assume for creating the WL galaxy shape catalog described below.
-In H21 we chose the convergence map for the source plane at $z=1.5$; however, we find that using the dataset for the source plane at $z=2.5$ improves our CNN model's ability to learn the relationship between the shear catalog and the underlying mass density.
-This is due to the higher lensing efficiency, which enriches the convergence structures.
+In H21, we selected the convergence map for the source plane at z=1.5; however, we find that using the dataset for the source plane at $z=2.5$ improves the reconstruction quality.
+Due to the higher lensing efficiency, the convergence map at $z=2.5$ contains richer structures.
+One potential concern is the risk of bias, as the source plane at $z=2.5$ is significantly higher than the typical value ($z\sim1$) achieved with ground-based data.
+However, our CNN model is designed to learn the relationship between the shear catalog and the corresponding underlying mass distribution, rather than the characteristic convergence pattern at a specific source redshift.
+Consequently, we find that this particular choice of source redshift for our training dataset does not introduce a significant bias in the mass reconstruction.
 The dataset consists of 10,000 convergence maps covering a field size of $3\fdg5\times3\fdg5$ with a resolution of $512\times512$ ($\sim0\farcm410$ per grid cell).

 When the nominal 10-year mission is completed, the LSST is expected to cover the entire southern sky with a depth of 27 mag.
 From the Subaru Hyper-Suprime Cam (HSC) archival images with the expected median seeing ($\mytilde0.7\arcsec$) of the LSST, we find that the average source number density is $\mytilde$33 ${\rm arcmin}^{-2}$.
 Since the Subaru/HSC imaging data share many properties with the Rubin Observatory, we adopt this number density as the average source density for our mock data \citep{2024NatAs.tmp....9H}.
 The noise in the shape of each source galaxy is comprised of the shape dispersion and measurement components.
 As in H21, we adopt $\sigma_e=0.24$ as the intrinsic shape dispersion.
 For the measurement error, we utilize the relation between galaxy magnitude and measurement error determined from an analysis of Subaru/HSC data in \citet{2024NatAs.tmp....9H}.